cryptpad/documentation/user_guide/accessibility.rst

 Below are some key accessibility features currently implemented or in progress:

-- **Keyboard Navigation**: Interactive elements can be accessed and used via keyboard.
+- **Keyboard Navigation**: Interactive elements can be accessed and used via keyboard
-- **Focus Indicators**: Clear and visible focus indicators are present.
+- **Focus Indicators**: Clear and visible focus indicators are present
+- **Screen Reader Support**: We are actively working to improve compatibility with screen readers
-- **Responsive Design**: We do our best to create interfaces that adapt to various devices and screen sizes.
+- **Responsive Design**: We do our best to create interfaces that adapt to various devices and screen sizes

 Third-Party Content and Limitations
 -----------------------------------